 Having more than 20 years of IT consulting and implementation experience with leading technology solutions and platforms, Jessica seamlessly guides customers embarking on a complete turnaround of their businesses and supports them in achieving their desired results.
 In-depth knowledge of business drivers paired with technical capabilities is what enables her to identify customer challenges and deliver meaningful solutions.

 IT is Jessica’s true passion and she loves to share her experience and coach others.
 See what you can learn from her.

-In the Everyday Innovation miniseries, we discover inspirations and insights from global innovators who shape how we live and do things today.
+In the Disruption Insights series, we discover inspirations and insights from global innovators who shape how we live and do things today.
 True innovation doesn’t happen as an overnight breakthrough — it’s an ongoing process of constant trial and error done by teams and organizations who strive to solve real human problems.
-Jessica is one of the people who push those ideas forward, making things possible.
+Jessica Constantinidis is one of the people who push those ideas forward, making things possible.

 That is an easy one, I choose an idea that I know WHY I want to pursue and the one that has a clear goal.
 The outcomes of that idea have to bring value to all stakeholders, improve or create revenue or operational efficiency, must be measurable, and feasible to be delivered within a timeframe that is jointly agreed.